Silentwarior112/GT-TorqueCurveTool/readme.md

 Simply Click the link, then go to "File" --> "Make a Copy" to get it for yourself.
 Unfortunately you HAVE to have a google account though.
 Trying to export it into any other format just breaks the graphs and formulas.

+Important: Usage of this tool largely consists of copy and paste inputs.
+When pasting, ALWAYS use CTRL+SHIFT+V (Paste values only).
+The standard CTRL+V will paste the formulas, not the values.

 -- Links --

 Gran Turismo 1